Cstannahill/synapse-blockchain/README.md

 This project is inspired by the desire to understand blockchain technology from the ground up while gaining practical experience with Python.
 It serves as a learning tool and a stepping stone toward contributing meaningfully to the blockchain ecosystem.

 ## Final Notes
 While Synapse Blockchain is still in its infancy, it represents a strong foundation for exploring decentralized technologies.
-By focusing on innovative features and real-world applications, the project aspires to grow beyond a learning tool into a meaningful contribution to the blockchain space.
+By focusing on practical milestones like a data marketplace and tokenomics, alongside ambitious ideas like Proof of Data and AI-driven evaluation, the project aspires to grow into a meaningful contribution to the blockchain and AI landscape.